Infineon/amazon-freertos/vendors/infineon/boards/xmc4700_relaxkit/README.md

 ![alt text](docs/PCB_block.png)

-To set up the XMC4700 RelaxKit + Optiga Trust X:
+To set up the XMC4700 RelaxKit + Optiga Trust X/M:

 1. Connect your computer to the Debugger Micro USB port on your XMC4700 RelaxKit.
 The On-board USB debug probe is used to program the board and provides Virtual COM Port support for logging purposes.